openafs-contrib/openafs-robotest/README.md

 ## Setup

 Run the `afs-robotest` tool to set the configuration before running the setup and tests.
-The default configuration file name is `afs-robotest.conf`.
+The default configuration filename is `~/.afsrobotestrc/afs-robotest.conf`.

-First, set the following environment variable in your shell profile:

-    AFS_ROBOTEST_PROFILE=${HOME}/afs-robotest.conf
-    export AFS_ROBOTEST_PROFILE

-This environment variable sets the default path to the configuration file, making it easier to run `afs-robotest` from any directory.

 To show the current configuration: